hl7au/au-fhir-ps/input/pagecontent/comparison.md

 The below comparison evaluates AU Patient Summary conformance requirements with the key implementation guides identifying where compliance with AU Patient Summary satisfies the expectations established by the referenced implementation guide.

 ### Profile comparison
 As part of profile comparison, the requirements, constraints, and standards specified in a particular FHIR profile are evaluated.
-These requirements can include mandatory elements, must support elements, cardinality constraints, data types, terminology bindings, usage rules, extensions, rules on missing or suppressed data.
+These requirements can include mandatory elements, *Must Support* elements, cardinality constraints, data types, terminology bindings, usage rules, extensions, rules on missing or suppressed data.

 The table below provides a profile only comparison from AU Patient Summary to profiles in key implementation guides.
 Compliance in the reverse direction is not guaranteed, i.e. a resource that is compliant with an International Patient Summary profile **MAY NOT** be compliant with AU Patient Summary.